Here you’ll find steps on how to transfer domains across Google accounts without unlocks, EEPs, mandatory wait times, and more.

 11) Current Domain Settings

 A “second” step will now appear.
 Whether you want to copy your DNS records or start over again is up to you.
-I ended up selecting Reset domain on this particular domain since I was moving hosts as well and had new IPs and other settings to do.
+We ended up selecting Reset domain on this particular domain since we were moving hosts as well and had new IPs and other settings to do.
 If you have the same host, email provider, or other DNS related settings, go ahead and select the Copy settings radio button.

 12) Automatic Renewal Setting

 Now you can select whether you want to auto-renew this domain.
-I originally selected Disable auto-renew when I went through this but later turned it on.
-As a business owner or entrepreneur, I highly recommend you set this on Keep auto-renew to make sure you never have the risk of losing your sweet domain name.
+We originally selected Disable auto-renew when we went through this but later turned it on.
+As a business owner or entrepreneur, we highly recommend you set this on Keep auto-renew to make sure you never have the risk of losing your sweet domain name.

 13) Initiate Transfer